souvik84/SwiftNav_V1/README.md

 SwiftNav is deployed as a custom annealing function used with MATLAB's simulannealbnd funtion.
 Users can leverage MATLAB's GUI to view the global optimization routine in real-time, or view the same via values logged on the command line.

 ## Examples
-The following table collects all the pre-loaded optimal numerical experiments.
+The following table collects all the numerical experiments evaluated in our paper [link_to_paper].
 Implementation details for all the examples are common are are provided in the Usage section.

 | Experiment |
 |-----------------|